ky-lore/Yuzubot/README.md

 `$roll` - Uses 200 of your owned stars for a roll

-`$showcards` - Shows you the last 20 cards you rolled for any given rarity
+`$showcards` - Shows you the last X cards you rolled, or for any given rarity

 `$setfav` - Sets a favorite card for easy display/flexing - you can have up to 5!

+`$removefav` - Removes a card from your favorites to make room for another!

+`$fav` - show off your beautiful waifus